 Grade R Continuous Assessment Child Development Mobile Application (CACD)

-The development of the CACD mobile application is a collaboration between South Africa, Botwana and Namibia that will provide Language, Life Skills and Mathematics School Based Assessment (SBA) for teachers.
-The Reach Trust has developed the app and RED INK the Language and Life Skills activities.
-SDU is contracted by RED INK to contribute to the development of the Mathematics assessment and teaching activities.
-This initiative is funded by the Roger Federer Foundation.
+The development of the CACD mobile application is a collaboration between South Africa, Botswana and Namibia that will provide Language, Life Skills and Mathematics School Based Assessment (SBA) for teachers.
+An app has been developed that will contribute to the Mathematics assessment and teaching activities.

 Schools Development Unit